 With the innards removed, rinse the fish again and then lay them out on a clean chopping board.The entirety of the backbone can be removed in one fell swoop by laying out the fish on the chopping board, holding the fish up slightly by the tail, carefully placing the knife under the spine at the tail end, and then slowly sliding the knife away from you and upwards towards the head.

 With the spine and head at once removed, you ca explore the flesh of the filet with your fingers to find and and discard any small bones that remain embedded in the flesh.
 This, as isoften the case with the most basic kitchen tasks can be a surprisingly meditative and rewarding experience once you fully commit yourself to its attentive execution.

-Remove the smaller bones and submerged them in a shallow bowl of white wine vinegar.
-Leave the fish submerved in vinegar overnight in your refrigerator.
-Marination will not only clean the flesh but soften any tiny bones you may have failed to remove.
-Changing the vinegar during the night also makes a nice touch, but is not absolutely necessary.
+Once fully deboned, rinse the flesh once more, and then submerge the fish in white wine vinegar in a shallow glass, ceramic, or pyrex bowl.
+Leave the bowl overnight in your refrigerator.
+The vinegar will “cook” the fish in acidity and also soften any tiny bones you may have missed when cleaning.
+Changing the vinegar once during the night is a nice touch, but is not absolutely necessary.

-When you are ready to serve, top the tapas with a nice squeeze of fresh lemon juice, a pinch of (smoked) salt, and a final drizzle of fresh olive oil.
-Serve with hick wedges of rustic country bread with fresh butter, radishes, cherry tomatoes, cold roasted fingerling potatoes, roasted garlic cloves, bits of fresh sheep’s milk cheese, olives, and pickled onions.
+When you are ready tio plate the tapas, add another squeeze of lemon juice, a pinch of (smoked) salt, and a final drizzle of fresh olive oil.
+Serve the fish Tapas with fresh chewy crusty bread smeared with cultured butter alongside fresh radishes, cherry tomatoes, cold pan-roasted small potatoes, whole baked garlic cloves seasoned with rosemary, sheep’s milk cheese, various olives, and pickled onions.